Model for an electrostatic capacitor in Einstein-Maxwell theory: Bulk solutions and junction conditions

 where the surface stress tensor and surface current are, respectively,

 Here we have used the notation $[X]=X(M_\pm)|_{\Sigma_\pm}-X(M_0)|_{\Sigma_\pm}$ for the jump of a tensor quantity $X$ across $\Sigma_\pm$.

 We now specify the explicit solution which describes the capacitor.
-First, the solution on $M_0$, the region between the `plates' is taken to be the electric version of Vesel\'y and \v{Z}ofka's solution \cite{Vesely:2021jlc}
+First, the solution on $M_0$, the region between the `plates' is taken to be the electric version of Vesel\'y and \v{Z}ofka's solution \cite{Vesely:2021jlc}.
+For convenience, let us write it in the form